-June Spam, canned fruit, especially pineapples, tissues, crackers, baked beans, and canned beets this month.
+During the month of June, the Manheim Central Food Pantry is looking for Spam, canned fruit, especially pineapples, tissues, crackers, baked beans, and canned beets this month.

-pantryMC , c/o Salem United Methodist Church, 140 N. Penn St., Manheim, PA 17545.
+Please put your donations in the grocery cart outside the church office or drop them in the collection box on the front porch of the food pantry located at 334 W. Gramby St., Manheim.
+Monetary donations may also be sent to the MC Food Pantry, c/o Salem United Methodist Church, 140 N. Penn St., Manheim, PA 17545.

 Preschool News